nreddy216/nidhi-reddy.com/src/data/projects/jacquard/index.md

 6. **Design with accessibility in mind.** Not everything is able to be easily solved through JavaScript or HTML.
 In the design stages, you can ask yourselves a few questions to ensure that the site will be as easy to use with a screenreader than without one:

    - Are we using colors that can be easily distinguishable by someone who is color-blind?
    - Is there any interactivity that is superfluous?
 Does it easily work with a screenreader?
-- Is the majority of our website images?
+   - Is the majority of the website images?
 Would the alt text of the images be enough to convey the message by someone using a screenreader?
-- Does your navigation menu need to be hidden, or are there only a few links that can be visible at all times?
+   - Does the navigation menu need to be hidden, or are there only a few links that can be visible at all times?